 The park has simply stunning views of both Coniston Water and Lake Windermere, as well as the enchanting Grizedale Valley.
 If you are up to it, hike up to the highest point at Carron Crag and enjoy the panoramic view from there.
-Afterwards, head to The Eagles Head in Satterthwaite for a well-deserved bite to eat – you will need to replenish your reserves after that climb!
+Afterwards, head to The Eagles Head in Satterthwaite, the only village in the forest, for a well-deserved bite to eat – you will need to replenish your reserves after that climb!
 Force Forge is further south and is great for those wanting to escape from it all and enjoy the wildlife and river which cascades past this quaint little hamlet.

 One of the largest water bodies in the Lake District, Lake Bassenthwaite doesn’t have any settlements on its shores but it does have a plethora of sailing boats dotted all about the water.
-It is known as the only ‘true’ lake in the Lake District as all of the others are actually meres or waters.
-Home at the northern end to the Lake District’s first ever wetland nature reserve, you might be lucky enough to sight grasshopper warbler, curlew, geese and meadow pipit from designated viewing points.
+It is known as the only ‘true’ lake in the Lake District, as all of the others are actually meres or waters.
+Home at the northern end to the Lake District’s first ever wetland nature reserve, you might be lucky enough to sight grasshopper warblers, curlews, geese and meadow pipits from designated viewing points.

-Be sure to visit one of the most photographed Lakeland buildings, the 17th Century National Trust property Bridge House.
-Poised over Stock Ghyll – a spectacular 70 foot waterfall – it is carpeted by a bed of golden daffodils in the spring.
-Remembered your camera for this beautiful scene and before putting it away, head over to Ambleside Waterhead for breathtaking views of Lake Windermere.
+Be sure to visit one of the most photographed Lakeland buildings, the 17th century National Trust property Bridge House.
+Poised over Stock Ghyll – a spectacular 70-foot waterfall – it is carpeted by a bed of golden daffodils in the spring.
+Remember your camera for this beautiful scene and, before putting it away, head over to Ambleside Waterhead for breathtaking views of Lake Windermere.

 A great place to have as a base is the pretty village of Hawkshead in the Southern Lakes.
 Set off from here to explore the stunning mountain ranges, and return later in the day for a scrumptious cream tea at one of the village’s tearooms.
 Recommended climbs are the Fairfield Range above Ambleside and the Coniston and Langdale Fells.

 The best way to get to know the area is to look for guided walks.
-Wainwright, the famous fell walker and author, has written some lovely guides with beautiful illustrations of the – these are well worth a read if you want to enhance your trip with some beautiful literature.
-There are also guided walks run by The National Park and they produce informative leaflets for walks in each area.
+Alfred Wainwright, the famous fell walker and author, has written some lovely guides with stunning hand-drawn illustrations of the walks – these are well worth a read if you want to enhance your trip with some beautiful literature.
+There are also guided walks run by the National Park Authority, and they also produce informative leaflets for walks in each area.